Choosing Between Charcoal Briquettes and Lump Charcoal

 Briquettes Vs. Lumps

 Because they are “made,” charcoal briquettes are more consistent, piece to piece.
 They burn more evenly and at a lower rate and at a lower temperature.
 You definitely want to use briquettes for any purpose where you’ll be cooking for a longer period of time – say, more than 45 minutes.
 If you’re Dutch Oven cooking, using briquettes is down to a science for both temperature and cooking duration.
 Briquettes are a good, standard, all-around choice.
+So what’s the best way to light lump charcoal?

 Lump charcoal burns hotter and faster than briquettes.
 There are times that’s exactly what you want – like when searing a steak, or grilling in frigid winter temps when it can be difficult to get the grill up to the temp you need for searing.
 However, because it burns hotter, lump charcoal also burns faster.
 Lump is already significantly more expensive pound for pound, so with it burning faster, you’ll really notice the price difference if you grill a lot.
-However, if you use a super efficient porcelain grill, you can stretch the lump further.
+However, if you use a super-efficient porcelain grill, you can stretch the lump further.
 If “no additives” is important to you, lump is the only way to go.